 I’ve been wanting a Halloween wreath for years.
-Every year I see so many cute wreaths online and in the stores, but they are expensive!
+Every year I see so many cute wreaths online and in the stores, but they are so expensive!
 No way am I going to fork over that much money when I can make my own.
-So this year, that is exactly what I did, and it came out so cute I couldn’t wait to share it with you!
+For a lot less, too!

 Isn’t it spooktacular?!

-This DIY Halloween wreath is extremely easy to make and inexpensive.
+This spooky DIY Halloween wreath is extremely easy to make and inexpensive.
 Aside from the ribbon and paints which I already had, I found everything I needed at the dollar store.
 So for just $12 I now have a unique Halloween wreath that will last for years!
 And even better, it only took about an hour to make.

-1 10″ foam wreath form
+- 1 10″ foam wreath form

-1 spider web from the Dollar Tree (it came with a spider that I took off)
+- 1 spider web from the Dollar Tree (it came with a spider that I took off)

-1 roll of Halloween ribbon (mine was 10 yards long and it fit perfectly)
+- 1 roll of Halloween ribbon (mine was 10 yards long and it fit perfectly)

-2 plastic glitter spiders (mine came off of Halloween flowers)
+- 2 plastic glitter spiders (mine came off of Halloween flowers)

-1 glitter skull
+- 1 glitter skull

 - 1″ wood scrapbook letters to spell out the word ‘spooky’

-White craft paint
+- White craft paint

-Black craft paint
+- Black craft paint

-Black spray paint
+- Black spray paint

-Hot glue gun and glue
+- Hot glue gun and glue

-Directions to Make Your DIY Halloween Wreath
+Instructions to Make Spooky Halloween Wreath

 Tip: if you can’t find glitter spiders and a glitter skull, buy what you can find and cover them with glitter yourself.

-Step One: Begin by spray painting the foam wreath form black.
+Begin by spray painting the foam wreath form black.
 It took mine about an hour to dry, but I went ahead and let it sit overnight just to be sure.

-Step Three: Once the wreath form is dry, begin wrapping the ribbon around it.
+Once the wreath form is dry, begin wrapping the ribbon around it.
 Secure the starting end with a small dab of hot glue and overlap the edges as you go, pulling it taut for a more seamless effect.
-When finished, glue the end of the ribbon to secure it.
+Once finished, glue the end of the ribbon to secure it.
 Remember, styrofoam will melt when hot so be careful with the hot glue, add just a dab.

-I hope you love this DIY Halloween Wreath as much as I enjoyed making it!
+I hope you love this DIY Spooky Halloween Wreath as much as I enjoyed making it!
 Use the social sharing buttons below the post title to share with friends and family